skpro19/my_global_planner/README.md

 # my_global_planner
-An attempt to implement a global path planner from scratch
+An attempt to implement a A*, Djikstra, RRT and RRT* based Global Path Planner Plugin for ROS move_base server.

 ![Screenshot](image.png)